ryo-asashi/midr/README.md

 <!-- badges: end -->

-midr is designed to provide a model-agnostic method for interpreting and explaining black-box predictive models by creating a globally interpretable surrogate model using a functional decomposition technique called Maximum Interpretation Decomposition (MID).
-For the theoretical details of MID, see Iwasawa & Matsumori (2025) \<\>\[Forthcoming\], and for the technical details of the package, see Asashiba et al. (2025)
+midr provides a model-agnostic method to interpret and explain black-box predictive models by creating a globally interpretable surrogate based on Maximum Interpretation Decomposition (MID), a functional decomposition technique that minimizes the squared error between the target model predictions and the predictions of the surrogate model.
+For the theoretical foundations of MID, please refer to Iwasawa & Matsumori (2025) \[Forthcoming\].
+For technical details of the midr package, please see Asashiba et al. (2025) \[Forthcoming\].
-\[Forthcoming\].

 ## Installation